jesusrafaelchris/SwiftUI/Week 4.md

 # Week 4: Advanced Layout Techniques

 ## Overview
-This week, we’ll dive into advanced layout techniques, including using ForEach to display dynamic content, working with List, LazyVStack + LazyHStack, ScrollView, and taking a first look at view lifecycle events.
+This week, we’ll dive into advanced layout techniques, including using ForEach to display dynamic content, working with `List`, `LazyVStack` + `LazyHStack`, `ScrollView`, and taking a first look at view lifecycle events.

 ## 1. Creating Views in a Loop with ForEach